Category Archives: Botany

 Every Life is on Fire: How Thermodynamics Explains the Origins of Living Things–A Review…and a Deeper Look Into the ‘Fire’ of Life..

-Many of these patterns and energy flows occur at molecular levels well below our ability to observe and measure.
-These patterns are not generally obvious to us.
-Our perceptions are shaped by our beliefs about the world.
+These patterns and energy flows occur at subatomic to molecular levels, well below our ability to observe and measure them.
+We can only directly observe the ‘results’.
+The underlying patterns are not generally obvious to us.
+Our perceptions are shaped by our the physical limitations of our sense organs and our beliefs about the world.
 We tend to ‘see’ what we expect to see, not necessarily what is there.
-We shape our perceived world into the commonly shared story that has been passed on to us.
-Our particular indoctrination, our educations, all go toward determining what we see, then we take our experience and use it to reinforce that understanding.
-In a sense we ‘choose’ our reality.
+We shape our perceived world into the commonly shared story that has been passed on to us, a very human story.
+Our particular indoctrination, our educations, all go toward determining what we see, how we interpret it, and then taking our experience, we use it to reinforce that understanding.
+In a sense we ‘choose’ and make our reality.
 From the moment we each open our mouths or put word to page, we do this.
 Our language and knowledge limit us.
 It requires that we distill our perceptions, our experiences and our understanding into a comprehensible form.
-We are then limited by our biases, our language, what we already ‘know’.
 We are all at a ‘remove’ in this sense, apart from the world in which we live, although we are intimately immersed in it.
-As ‘western’ people we tend to see ourselves as separate from it.
-In actuality, we can never be so.
-England looks into this question of what life is by taking our modern and still developing idea of ‘thermodynamics’, our study of energy and the way that it ‘works’ on the stuff of the universe, on matter, as his way into this ‘story’.
-Energy is transformative.
-Matter, is arguably, a particular expression of energy.
-One can be translated into the other.
+And that is the source of much of our difficulty, for like fish swimming in a stream, we are ‘of’ this place, a part trying to understand its extended self, our boundaries, self-imposed, insistent upon our individuality and our misunderstanding of what that means in a world that fully integrated and interwoven.

 The following is an extensive quote from his book: Every Life is on Fire: How Thermodynamics Explains the Origins of Living Organisms, pp. 113-116.

-…a plant—for example—has to be thought of as holding steady on a steep [energy] hillside in a constant state of free fall.
+“…a plant—for example—has to be thought of as holding steady on a steep [energy] hillside in a constant state of free fall.
 Much like the chemicals in a battery powering a flashlight, many molecules in a plant are constantly undergoing reactions that convert them into other, lower-energy forms.
 At the same time, randomizing thermal fluctuations are taking the specially ordered components of each cell that have been assembled in a particular fashion and wreaking havoc with them, either through chemical damage or via larger-scale physical rearrangements.
 In permanent darkness, a plant is therefore on a slow road to death, for dying in physical terms is nothing more than sliding downhill in a variety of chemical and physical ways.
 Of course, plants can survive just fine for a while in the dark, but not forever.
 [Animals, for the most part exist in a much more precarious balance requiring much higher energy flows for a given mass.]
 Eventually, the twin tendencies to lower energy and higher disorder that are required by the fall to thermal equilibrium will win out, and the pile of matter that was originally a live organism will start to look less and less like one.

 Continue reading